 - Check on it every couple of minutes until the firescale is removed.

-- Use only your copper tongs to pull it from the pickle pot and rinse it in the water.
+- Use only your copper tongs to pull it from the crock pot and rinse it in the water.
 Don’t be surprised if the piece is white when removed.
 The pickle causes the top layer of copper to be removed from the piece, so what is left is pure silver on the top layer causing the white appearance as you pull it from the pickle pot.

 - Now, you’re ready to polish and finish your piece!